Your hosts are TONY SCHIAVONE, MIKE TENAY, and LARRY

 interviewing Konnan - apparently, his Uncle Chewie will be in the

 parking lot getting us good seats!
-The funniest thing I've ever
+The funniest thing I've ever seen

 K-Dawg do (which isn't much!)